-Of the major climbing areas at Great Falls Park, Microdome is the smallest and is the closest to the visitor center and the three falls overlooks (it is easily visible from the second and third overlooks).
+Of the major climbing areas at Great Falls Park, Microdome is the smallest and is one of the closest to the visitor center and the three falls overlooks (it is easily visible from the second and third overlooks).
 From certain perspectives, this 40-foot crag does indeed look like a small dome, which probably explains its name.
 On the side facing the Potomac River (which, during high water, will make the base of this face inaccessible), there are six established routes ranging from 5.6 to 5.12a in difficulty.
 However, scramblers can find other routes on the crag from Class 3 to easy Class 5, mostly on the right (upstream) side of the outcrop, and the curious can walk to the top from the land side, after a little rock-hopping.
 Although Microdome is a small crag and therefore won’t offer the challenge of a long, engaging climb, its upshot is that you can do several or all of its routes in a single day.

 Great Falls Park, near Washington, D.C., is administered by the National Park Service and is unofficially regarded as the top climbing area in the D.C. region, though it has rivals at nearby Carderock and Annapolis Rock, both in Maryland.
 Cliffs and outcrops range from Class 3 to 5.12, and the area has something for everyone.
 Out here, new climbers learn techniques, experienced climbers practice their skills as they train for other climbs, and true human spiders redefine their art.
-Over the next few months, I will be putting up some pages for some of the major crags in the park and for the park itself.

 An excellent resource for the area is Eric Horst’s Rock Climbing Virginia, West Virginia, and Maryland

-Even better is the PATC Climbers' Guide, which focuses just on the Great Falls area.
+, which focuses just on the Great Falls area.

 The established routes (right to left—upstream to downstream):

 •Vision Route (5.12a)

-Getting ThereLocals will know their own best ways.
+Locals will know their own best ways.
 For others, though, these directions are easiest to follow:

 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
-There are two large parking lots after the entrance station.
+Take an immediate right to reach the "lower lot."

-CampingThere is no camping in the park.
+There is no camping in the park.
 The area adjacent to the park is private property.
 Great Falls is a day-use area.

-Red TapeThe park is open from 7 A.M. until dark.
-There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
+The park is open from 7 A.M. until dark.
+There is an admission fee, good for three days, of $10 per vehicle.

 Climbers are required to register (free).
 There is a registration box at the visitor center.